Introduction:

 Parting Advice

-Going through a divorce and financial settlement can be a stressful experience, especially when there are complex assets to divide, such as pensions.
-It is important that you don’t let this stress get the better of you.
-As we hope this guide has shown, sharing a pension is often simpler than you might think, but it’s almost always important.
+Going through a divorce can be a stressful experience, especially when there are complex or unusual assets to divide, such as pensions.
+It is important that you don’t let this stress get the best of you.
+As we hope this guide has shown, sharing a pension is often simpler than you might think, but it’s almost always more important, too.

 If you’re going through a divorce and pensions might be on the table, you should get legal advice straight away.
 Be open and transparent with your lawyer, and make sure you are comfortable that you have all the expertise you need, financial as well as legal.
-This is an area in which your lawyer can help, as they will have had to work alongside financial specialists before.
+This is an area your lawyer can help you with, as they will have had to work alongside financial specialists before.

 If your situation is particularly unusual, or you have any questions about pensions in divorce that aren’t answered by this Ultimate Guide, then please feel free to get in touch with us.
 Our friendly team of legal experts will be more-than happy to discuss your situation.